List of La Corda d'Oro media: Manga

-A month after the release of the PC version of Kin’iro no Corda, the manga adaptation of the game had started to serialize in Hakusensha’s monthly shōjo manga magazine of LaLa in October 2003.
+A month after the release of the PC version of Kin'iro no Corda, the manga adaptation of the game had started to serialize in Hakusensha's monthly shōjo manga magazine of LaLa in October 2003.
 Yuki Kure, the person who contributed the character designs for the game, authors the manga.

 In year 2006, the series has won the Outstanding Debut Award in Hakusensha Athena Newcomers' Awards.

-As of March 2011, there are currently 16 volumes of the manga and it's published under the Hakusensha's shōjo manga imprint, Hana to Yume Comics.
+As of March 2011, there are currently 16 volumes of the manga and it is published under the Hakusensha's shōjo manga imprint, Hana to Yume Comics.

-The manga has been licensed by Viz Media in the United States under the title, La Corda D’oro.
+The manga has been licensed by Viz Media in the United States under the title, La Corda D'oro.
 The first volume was released on October 3, 2006.
 Chuang Yi has also licensed the manga for its English release in Singapore.

 Note: The following is the ISBN and publication dates for the Japanese edition.